1. Introduction

 - Subsides on Farm Net Income: like the previous one but in this case, the aid is related to the farm net income.

 - Farm Net Income (FNI) per hectare is given by the ratio between the FNI and the UAA.
 It represents the overall economic result of the farm, which, in addition to the economic result of the typical management, also includes the costs and revenues originating from activities not considered typically agricultural: non-typical management (financial management, extraordinary management, miscellaneous management and public transfers).
-Identify the ability to remunerate all the production factors used on the farm.
+It identifies the ability to remunerate all the production factors used on the farm.

 - Liquidity ratio (Lr): represents short-term solvency, as it measures the farm’s ability to fulfill its short-term financial commitments.